Account Management at 18F

 The role of the account manager changes over the course of each project.
 For example, account managers are critical in the initial business development process (before an agreement even exists), then as a strategic advisor and resource while projects are underway.

-As soon as the business development team identifies a viable lead, they invite an account manager to qualification calls.
 Account managers help vet the work and begin establishing a relationship with the potential partner, allowing for a single point of contact throughout the agreements process and beyond.

 During discussion(s) with the partner, the AM will: